Wang Zigan: Apprentice life

 Wu Wanheng specialized primarily in the creation of papercuts featuring folk embroidery patterns.
 In the context of their apprenticeship arrangement, Wang Zigan assumed a multifaceted role.
 He was responsible for domestic duties, which included early morning tasks such as lighting the stove, preparing breakfast, and washing vegetables and rice for lunch.
 Subsequently, he would assist his master at the papercutting stand.
 As evening approached, Wang Zigan would again undertake household chores, often extending into late hours.

-It was customary during that era for masters not to dedicate extensive time to instructing their apprentices, yet Wang Zigan exhibited a remarkable capacity for rapid learning.
-He diligently utilized his available time to acquire the requisite papercutting skills.
+It was customary during that era for masters not to dedicate extensive time to instructing their apprentices, yet Wang Zigan exhibited a capacity for rapid learning.
+He utilized his available time to acquire the requisite papercutting skills.

 The method employed to acquire these skills primarily involved the replication of papercut samples crafted by Wang Zigan's master.
 Remarkably, Wang Zigan diligently fulfilled his domestic responsibilities without delay, a practice that pleased his master and allowed him the freedom to pursue his training.

-During this period, Wang Zigan displayed a rigorous commitment to skill development.
-He regularly presented his papercut works to his master for evaluation and guidance, a practice to which his master occasionally offered constructive feedback.
-With the valuable assistance of his master and his own unwavering dedication, Wang Zigan gradually attained proficiency in the fundamental techniques and knowledge of papercutting.
-As his skills advanced, he cultivated a profound passion for the art of papercutting.
+During this period, Wang Zigan developed his skills through a process of presenting his papercut works to his master for feedback.
+In this way, he developed a proficiency and knowledge in papercutting techniques.

 In Shanghai, there existed a community of approximately 100 papercut artists, among whom individuals like Wu Wanheng were prominent.
 Many of these artists resided in close proximity to Baxianqiao.
 In circumstances where inclement weather rendered it impractical to set up stands outdoors, they would convene at a local tea house to engage in papercutting endeavors.